apache/zookeeper/zookeeper-website/README.md

 - `npm run build` — builds the current docs (`/doc/r<CURRENT_VERSION>/`), then the landing site (base `/`), then merges the docs into `build/client/doc/r<CURRENT_VERSION>/` and regenerates the full sitemap (`--scope all`).
 The merged `build/client/` is what `npm run start`, `vite preview`, and the e2e tests serve.
 - `npm run build:landing` — landing-only build (sets `ZOOKEEPER_BUILD_TARGET=landing`), output at `build/client/` (root pages), and upserts the landing slice of the sitemap (`--scope landing`), keeping the current-docs URLs from the committed `public/sitemap.xml`.
 - `npm run build:docs` — pure docs build for `CURRENT_VERSION`, output at `build/doc/r<CURRENT_VERSION>/`, and upserts the docs slice of the sitemap (`--scope docs`), keeping landing URLs from the committed base.
 No CI checks.
-- `npm run build:docs-archive` — runs `npm run ci` first, then the same docs build, output at `build/doc/r<CURRENT_VERSION>/`, with the archived-docs banner enabled, for snapshotting `CURRENT_VERSION` (see below).
-It does not touch the sitemap (archived versions are excluded).

 The docs version always comes from [`app/lib/current-version.ts`](app/lib/current-version.ts).